-Rocky Vista University (RVU) does not discriminate on the basis of sex in its educational programs and sexual harassment and sexual violence are types of sex discrimination.
-Other acts can also be forms of sex-based discrimination and are also prohibited whether sexually based or not and include domestic violence, dating violence and stalking.
-As a result, RVU issues this statement of policy to inform the community of our comprehensive plan addressing sexual misconduct, educational programs, and procedures that address sexual assault, domestic violence and stalking, whether the incident occurs on or off campus and when it is reported to a University official.
+Rocky Vista University (RVU) does not discriminate based on sex in its educational programs and sexual harassment and sexual violence are types of sex discrimination.
+Other acts can also be forms of sex-based discrimination and prohibited whether sexually based or not and include domestic violence, dating violence and stalking.
+As a result, RVU issues this statement of policy to inform the community of our comprehensive plan addressing sexual misconduct, educational programs, and procedures that address sexual assault, domestic violence and stalking, whether the incident occurs on or off campus and when it is reported to a university official.
 In this context, RVU prohibits the offenses of domestic violence, dating violence, sexual assault and stalking and reaffirms its commitment to maintain a campus environment emphasizing the dignity and worth of all members of the university community.